Skip to main content

 Examples of systematic sampling

-Let's close out by looking at some examples of how systematic sampling might be used by researchers operating in different fields.
-This will help you understand how it may apply to your research situation.
+Let’s close out with some examples of how researchers in different fields might use systematic sampling.
+These will help you understand how it may apply to your research situation.

 Education